-However, these natural adaptive responses of native species and ecosystems may be constrained by both the increasing speed of the changes in climate and pre-existing threats to biodiversity.
+However, these responses may be constrained by both the increasing rate of climate change and pre-existing threats to biodiversity, such as habitat fragmentation (; ).

-The rise in atmospheric carbon dioxide concentrations is increasing ocean acidity.
-Elevated carbon dioxide may affect marine organisms through changes to their metabolic physiology and the calcification rates of hard structures (e.g. shells and external skeletons).
+The increase in atmospheric carbon dioxide concentrations is increasing ocean acidity.
+There has been an observed increase in acidity of ocean waters off NSW since the late 1800s.
+Elevated atmospheric carbon dioxide and resulting ocean acidification may affect marine organisms through changes to their metabolic physiology and the calcification rates of hard structures such as shells and external skeletons.
 Acidification will cause losses to species diversity and abundance, with shifts to unusual communities of non-calcifying organisms.

-Evidence for the impacts of acidification comes mostly from experimental work on calcifying, stationary animals, which are most vulnerable to ocean acidification (Parker et al. 2013, Ross et al. 2011).
-A particularly vulnerable group is marine molluscs (e.g. oysters, abalone and whelks), especially in their juvenile reproductive stages (Parker et al. 2010, Scanes et al. 2014).
-Acidification acts in concert with temperature to reduce fertilisation in Sydney rock oysters, resulting in smaller size, longer development times and increased abnormality of larval stages (Parker et al. 2010), and with other stressors to limit their survival (Scanes et al. 2017).
+Evidence for the impacts of acidification comes mostly from experimental work on calcifying, stationary animals, which are most vulnerable to ocean acidification (; ).
+Marine molluscs such as oysters, abalone and whelks are thought to be particularly vulnerable to ocean acidification, especially in their juvenile reproductive stages ( ; ).
+Acidification acts with temperature to reduce fertilisation in Sydney rock oysters, resulting in smaller size, longer development times and increased abnormality of larval stages ( ).
+Acidification also acts with other pressures to threaten their survival ( ).

 Coastal erosion and inundation

-Of all the impacts from climate change, sea level rise is likely to be among the most difficult to handle.
-Over time, the rate of sea level rise is expected to increase (e.g. see Figure 21.4 above), resulting in greater exposure of coastal lakes and estuaries to inundation and erosion.
+Sea level rise is likely to be one of the most difficult impacts of climate change to manage.
+The rate of sea level rise is projected to increase, resulting in greater exposure of communities, properties and infrastructure in the coastal zone to inundation and erosion.
+Low lying properties and infrastructure around the foreshore of rivers and estuaries are particularly vulnerable.
 The potential implications include:

 - higher and more frequent inundation by tides and storm surge events, eventually leading to permanent inundation of low-lying areas